semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 | ----------------- | ---------------- |
 | ![radar chart with circular grid instead of a polygon](static/circle-type-2.png) | ![radar chart with circular grid instead of a polygon](static/circle-type-3.png) |

-### Area
+### Filled areas

 You can display your data sets with filled areas or without filled areas.
 Radar chart with filled areas makes charts more attention-grabbing and helps to visually engage your audience.

-To enable or disable the area, use the `area` property with the same color as the line, but with 20% opacity.
+Areas use the same color as the line, but with 20% opacity.
 Areas are enabled by default.
+To disable the area, use the `fill="transparent"` property.

 ![radar chart with data sets with filled areas on the grid](static/area.png)
 ![radar chart with data sets without filled areas on the grid](static/area-false.png)